digbmc/dsgas/collaboration.md

 But sometimes there could be conflicts in the same file.

 ## Your ideas
+I think this is going to be tricky, but I am excited to try!

 Especially until you become conceptually comfortable with versioning.